ThatMishakov/pmOS/README.md

 As such, the `kernel` directory contains the kernel, the `lib` contains userspace C libraries, `sysroot` contains system headers, `limine` contains the bootloader configs, and the rest of the directories contain different userspace programs, which make up the system.
 All of the drivers (including framebuffer) are run in userspace.

+The i686 port is using [Hyper](https://github.com/UltraOS/Hyper) bootloader and its Ultra protocol.

 ## Compilation and execution

 The patched LLVM infrastructure (clang compiler and lld linker), targeting pmOS, is used for both the kernel and userspace.
 Before that, GCC and binutils were used, which probably still work, but I haven't been using/testing them.
 The build scritps expect to see the clang binaries targeting pmOS in the PATH.
-The ARCH environment variable controls the target architecture of build scripts (riscv64 or x86_64).
+The ARCH environment variable controls the target architecture of build scripts (riscv64, x86_64 or i686).

 The patched clang sources can be obtained from [https://gitlab.com/mishakov/llvm-pmos](https://gitlab.com/mishakov/llvm-pmos).
 The [https://llvm.org/docs/CMake.htm](https://llvm.org/docs/CMake.html) is an documentation for compiling LLVM.